 Steel Gonad o' Death

-This weird cheat, only activatable using a patch and a cheatcode replacer, turns the player's car into a giant invulnerable ball of pain.
-It's very powerful, but a pain to control, does huge damage to pedestrians, and noticeably unfinished, as it tends to crash the game if you activate it too close to a wall or activate it too many times.
+This weird mode can only be accessed via a cheat code, though that code was never published.
+Through community efforts, some cheat codes have been found that trigger this mode, with the most appropriate one found being EZPZKBALLXXEWAZON.
+When activated, it turns the player's car into a giant invulnerable ball of pain.
+It's very large, a pain to control, does huge damage to opponents, and is noticeably unfinished, as it tends to crash the game if you activate it too close to a wall or activate it too many times.
 The text related to it is hardcoded inside the executable, strangely.

-Neil "Nobby" Barnden over at Stainless recently elaborated on the origins of this weird power-up: "The Steel Gonad o' Death was a physics test of spheroid physics shapes, it was a bit buggy IIRC and so never made it into the released games"
+Neil "Nobby" Barnden over at Stainless recently elaborated on the origins of this weird mode: "The Steel Gonad o' Death was a physics test of spheroid physics shapes, it was a bit buggy IIRC and so never made it into the released games".

 The sound files can be found in the